DogeTheBeast/College_notes/Lewis Dot Structure.md

 ## Rules for making lewis dot structures

 ### Octet Rule
 Elements gain, lose or share electrons to achieve a configuration in which they are surrounded by eight valence electrons.
-Some elements can ignore the
+Some elements can ignore this rule.
+They are said to be hypervalent.

+### Formal Charge